foolin/golem-lang/docs/tutorial.md

 }
 ```

-You can throw an exception by using a struct literal with the `throw` keyword.
+You can throw an exception using the `throw` keyword, followed by an expression that
+evaluates to a `struct`.

 ```
 try {